 Summer Term: 19th Feb 2018 – 30th Mar 2018 (inclusive)

 You must annotate and explain any transfers into/out of these accounts if they are over £500.
 Information about any children and the benefits you receive must also be identified and bank statements or entitlement letters provided.

 Step 3 – Diagnostic Assessment

-Your diagnostic assessment will be with a suitably qualified specialist assessor, who is experienced in conducting assessments for learning difficulties such as dyslexia, dyspraxia and dyscalculia.
-This assessment will look to investigate the nature of learning difficulties you have, as well as identify areas of strengths.
+Your diagnostic assessment will take 2-3 hours and will be conducted by a suitably qualified specialist assessor, who is experienced in conducting assessments for learning difficulties such as dyslexia, dyspraxia and dyscalculia.

-Once you have completed you diagnostic assessment, you will need to wait for your assessor to complete a diagnostic assessment report.
-Once this report has been completed (approximately 2 weeks), your assessor will contact you to invite you in to discuss the findings of this report.
+Once the assessment report has been completed (approximately 2 weeks), your assessor will contact you to invite you in to discuss the findings of this report.
 The report will detail the results of the assessments you have undertaken and whether you have a Specific Learning Difficulty.
-The report will also highlight some of the support that would benefit you during your time at University, even if you are not diagnosed with a learning difficulty.
+The report will also highlight some of the support that would benefit you during your time at University.